-- A pulsed or continues laser is used to vaporize a graphite target in an oven at 1200°C - The main difference between continues and pulsed laser, is that the pulsed laser demandsmuch higher intensity. - A very hot vapor forms, then expands and cools rapidly. - The Nano tubes develop on the cooler surface (water cooled copper collector) of the reactor as the vaporized carbon condenses - However, it is more expensive than arc discharge or CVD
+- In this method, a high energy pulsed laser vaporizes a graphite target in a high temperature reactor, while an inert gas like He or Ar is fed into the chamber (500 Torr) - A pulsed or continues laser is used to vaporize a graphite target in an oven at 1200°C - The main difference between continues and pulsed laser, is that the pulsed laser demands much higher intensity. - A very hot vapour forms, then expands and cools rapidly. - The nano tubes develop on the cooler surface (water cooled copper collector) of the reactor as the vaporized carbon condenses - However, it is more expensive than arc discharge or CVD